 - Give out loud outcries in packs of three or whistle three times.
 Beep your car horn (if you are lost with a car) or shoot your gun, but make sure you leave some shots for hunting.

-- If you are with a car, stay nearby: you are more visible together.
+- If you are in a car, stay nearby: you are more visible together.

 - Stay where you are if you know the rescue is coming or are uncertain about where to go.
 If you know the way, go ahead, but leave a note in your vehicle and write where you are to travel, date it, and sign.